sophia-jihye/Collecting_FOMC_Minutes/README.md

 python main_scrape.py --start_mmddyyyy "01/01/1990" --end_mmddyyyy "01/25/2023"
 ```

-## Error Handling
-* If an error occurs, the case is saved in the `Minutes/raw/errors.csv` file.
-* After checking this file, handle the errors one by one.
-  - `Scrape_items_in_errors.csv.ipynb`

 ### Input
 | Variable           | Type | Example                                                             |
 | :----------------- | :--- | :------------------------------------------------------------------ |